fionapigott/conversation-builder/README.md

 # Conversation builder for Tweet data
 ## Fiona Pigott

 Python script to assemble individual Tweets from a public Twitter stream (either Gnip activity-streams format or original Twitter API format) into conversation threads, using the "in reply to" fields of the tweet payload.

-This is still in active development, so bugs are very possible.
+Note that the code can handle a mix of Tweets in the Gnip Activity Streams and Public API formats, which it does by specifying field getters (field_getters.py) for any Tweet payload fields that are relevant to the output.

 This package contains three stand-alone functions to create and "enrich" Tweet conversations and format them as "conversation payloads", where a "conversation payload" looks like: